Paul Wesley: 2009–2017: The Vampire Diaries and film roles

 Throughout the years, he has appeared in a variety of films.
 In 2014, he co-starred in, as well as produced, Before I Disappear, which went on to win the SXSW Film Festival Audience Award and compete at the Venice Film Festival's "Venice Days" section.
 That same year he co-starred with Amira and Sam which was acquired by Drafthouse Films.

-In 2014, he was cast in the film Mother's Day, and it was also announced he was set to star in and produce a science fiction film called Convergence.
+In 2014, he was cast in the film Mothers and Daughters, and it was also announced he was set to star in and produce a science fiction film called Convergence.
 He also co-starred in The Baytown Outlaws.

 In 2016, he co-starred in the comedy The Late Bloomer.
 His other feature credits include HBO's Shot in the Heart directed by Agnieszka Holland and Lionsgate's Peaceful Warrior.

 2018–present: Directing, theatre roles, Tell Me a Story and Star Trek: Strange New Worlds

 Wesley began directing The Vampire Diaries in its fifth season and produced the series at the start of season 8.
 He directed episode 16 in season 2 of Shadowhunters for Freeform.
 In November 2016, it was announced that under the label of his newly formed production company, Citizen Media, Wesley signed a deal with Warner Bros.
 Television to produce four new television shows, including Confessions of a Drug-Addicted High School Teacher, written by Jason Smith; Pecos, written by Shawn Christensen; Finding Natalie, written by Hilary Bettis and Shanghai Summer, written by Oanh Ly.

 His theater work includes the co-lead in the well-received off-Broadway production Cal in Camo at the Rattlestick Theater in New York City.
 He was also the co-lead in Sensitive Skin, written by Shem Bitterman.
 In March 2018, Wesley joined the New York Theatre Workshop's production of Zurich in New York City.

 In June 2018, it was reported that Wesley had joined the main cast of the CBS All Access TV series Tell Me a Story, which was created by Kevin Williamson.
 In 2019, Wesley's production company, Citizen Media signed a development deal at Kapital Entertainment.
 Other network television directing credits include Shadowhunters and Roswell, New Mexico.
 He also starred in the second episode of the Netflix miniseries Medal of Honor as Staff Sergeant Clint Romesha.

 On March 15, 2022, it was announced Wesley was cast as James T. Kirk for the second season of Star Trek: Strange New Worlds on Paramount+.
 He made his first appearance on the show as a guest star in the season one finale.
 On February 4, 2024, at the 51st Saturn Awards, Wesley won the Saturn Award for Best Guest Star in a Television Series for his role as Kirk in Strange New Worlds.